 May be retractable or fixed.

-May have a skirt hanging parallel to the building wall, not longer than 12 inches, either framed or flexible.
+An awning may have a skirt hanging parallel to the building wall, not longer than 12 inches, either framed or flexible.

 Sticker, paper or other object posted on interior of windows.